mbzshajib/mbzshajib/README.md

 ### **Summary**

 Working in the fintech industry, cryptography, and payment ecosystem for more than eight years, and gained proficiency in designing, building scalable systems with agility.
-I am very passionate to apply my accquired engineering knowledge and solve critical business and social problems which will add value to socity and help people to have a better life.
+I am very passionate to apply my acquired engineering knowledge and solve critical business and social problems which will add value to society and help people to have a better life.

 ---